Designing a Better Learner Experience in edTech: How to Reflect Pedagogy through UI

 The simple, clear navigational structure of “Listening to Learn” supports educators as they improve their interviewing and assessment skills.

-As the order suggests, first teachers conduct interviews, then they might learn additional interviewing strategies, run a report on classroom performance, or practice their interview techniques in the “Labs” section.
+As the order suggests, first teachers conduct interviews.
+Next, they might learn more interviewing strategies, run a report on classroom performance, or practice their interview techniques in the “Labs” section.

 How the Product Navigation for NSGRA Helps Teachers Implement Reading Assessments